dougeby/IntuneDocs/intune-azure/introduction/what-is-microsoft-intune.md

 - Chrome (latest version)
 - Firefox (latest version)

-For the latest information about supported browsers, see [here](https://docs.microsoft.com/azure/azure-preview-portal-supported-browsers-devices).
+Check the [Azure portal](https://docs.microsoft.com/azure/azure-preview-portal-supported-browsers-devices) for the latest information about supported browsers.

 ## What's in this library?